 This is the very AGFA that together with KODAK, brought the photographic industry to what it is now.

 From here, I thought to explore which other camera companies have Jewish roots or connections.
 Some camera manufacturers such as the early 20th century American makers are obvious candidates.
-So are the Levy, Goldmann, and Birenbaum, which am not sure about but is worth exploring.
+So are the camera makers in Europe, Levy, Goldmann, and Birenbaum, which am not sure about but is worth exploring.
 More to come.